WBVR-FM: Three-way frequency swap

 In October 2012, Commonwealth Broadcasting instituted a major three-way frequency and FCC license change.
 WHHT upgraded its signal in a move to 106.3 MHz, which would be traded to WOVO, which moved its adult contemporary format from 105.3 FM.
 WHHT's country music format was relocated to the 103.7 FM frequency, which that station previously broadcast on from 1991 through 1998; WPTQ and its classic rock programming would replace WOVO on 105.3.

 Sale to Seven Mountains Media

 In October 2024, Commonwealth Broadcasting and Seven Mountains Media agreed to a station swap of several stations in Bowling Green, and Glasgow, Kentucky.

 Stunting, "Wheel of Formats," and Beaver branding

 On November 18, 2024, WOVO dropped its hot adult contemporary format and began stunting with Christmas music, branded as "North Pole Radio".
 On December 27, the stunt was changed to a "Wheel of Formats", with sweepers redirecting listeners to WUHU; it also ran promos for the move of the "Beaver" country music programming of WBVR-FM from 96.7 to 106.3, and the forthcoming launch of Seven Mountain's "Bigfoot Legends" classic country format on 96.7.
-On January 10, 2025, 106.3 became WBVR-FM, and began simulcasting on WBVR (1490 AM and 94.5 FM), replacing oldies station WBGN; the WOVO call sign moved to 96.7.
+On January 10, 2025, 106.3 became WBVR-FM, and began simulcasting on WBVR (1340 AM and 94.5 FM), replacing oldies station WBGN; the WOVO call sign moved to 96.7.

+W240CP

+W240CP (95.9 MHz) is a low-power radio station translator in Bowling Green, Kentucky and is owned by Seven Mountains Media.
+It airs a classic hip hop format that simulcasts a second HD Radio subchannel of parent station WBVR-FM, which is licensed to Horse Cave, but also serves Bowling Green and Glasgow.
+The translator's transmitter is located near Rockfield.